All Episodes

 Nobody has a sense of humor.

-This is too much prestige and tradition here.
+There's too much prestige and intradition here.

 I understand that.

-However, wouldn't it be great if now and then, you know, the camera will pan and show the audience, members of the House and the Senate watching the State of the Union.
+However, wouldn't it be great if now and then, you know, the camera will pan and show the audience, members of the House and the Senate, watching the State of the Union.

 Wouldn't it be great?